Skip to content

 Going Deeper

-If you can, read all of Job 4-5 (Eliphaz's first speech) at one sitting.
-Notice how reasonable it sounds.
-Notice how much of it is technically true.
-Notice that it is also, in this situation, a knife.
-Then ask yourself: when has well-meant Christian counsel functioned in your life like Eliphaz?
-When have you been Eliphaz to someone else?
+Read Job 4–5, Eliphaz's first speech, in one sitting.
+Notice how reasonable it sounds, and how much of it is technically true.
+Notice that, aimed at this man in this hour, it is also a knife.
+Then ask yourself two honest questions: when has well-meant Christian counsel functioned like Eliphaz in your life — and when have you been Eliphaz to someone else?
+This week, practice the alternative: sit with someone, listen, and resist the urge to explain.

 Key Quotes